ActuarialIndividual/ObsidianSnippets/README.md

 ## Guide

 1. Copy the ztemplates folder into the vault.
-2. Configure the shortcuts for the snippets via the templater plugin if you would like.
+2. Configure the shortcuts for the **snippets (not template)** via the templater plugin if you would like.
 3. That is all